GJComber/Tanggram_CaseStudy/README.md

 *These capabilities have not only shortened time to bottom line impact, but have created positive dynamics with clients, advisors, and shareholders, likely spurring further transformation for years to come.*

-Many of the encumbents in this domain are working towards developing the tech to remain relevant and those who succeed will continue to be a force in the industry
+Many of the encumbents in this domain are working towards developing the tech to remain relevant and those who succeed will continue to be a force in the industry.

-Some examples are
+Some examples are:

-Westpac Bank BT Invest and
+**Westpac Bank BT Invest** and
-TPT Wealth
+**TPT Wealth**
 who have both developed low entry price, quick easy join, mobile based products

-A Startup in this domain that has been around for some years now is
+A Startup in this domain that has been around for some years now is **Betterment:**
-Betterment:

 It was founded in 2008 in New York, NY with